mholling/nswtopo/README.markdown

       stroke: red           # mark tracks in red...
       stroke-width: 0.2     # ...with a width of 0.2mm
       dash: 4 2             # add a 4mm/2mm dash to the track, if desired

+For waypoints, specify a symbol using a [path](http://www.w3.org/TR/SVG/paths.html#PathElement):

+    waypoints:
+      symbol:
+        path:
+          stroke: black      # draw shape in black...
+          stroke-width: 0.5  # ...with 0.5mm lines...
+          fill: none         # .. and no fill
+          d: M -4 -3.5 L 4 3.5 L 4 -3.5 L -4 3.5 Z

+For each type of overlay (area, track or waypoint), multiple styles can be applied by name:

+    tracks:
+      day1:       # applied to track with name 'day1'
+        ...
+      day2:       # applied to track with name 'day2'
+        ...
+    waypoints:
+      symbols:
+        fishing:  # applied to waypoints with name 'fishing' ...
+        camping:  # applied to waypoints with name 'camping' ...

 Build or rebuild your map by running the script to add the overlays.